 Join the 10,000+ executors who have downloaded our free 12-step blueprint to probate.
 Get yours.

 An expensive, complicated legal and financial process is probably the last thing you want for your loved ones after you pass.
 Yet this is precisely what can happen when families go through probate, mostly due to poor estate planning.
 On top of filing any outstanding tax returns the deceased may have had (including a terminal return) and submitting an estate income tax return, the executor will also have to take care of probate taxes.
-In all provinces except Québec, when an executor applies to the court for probate, a tax must be paid to the provincial government.
+In all states and Canadian provinces except Québec, when an executor applies to the court for probate, a tax must be paid to the corresponding government.